medic/cht-tech-radar-contributors/radar/2023-09-12/postgres.md

 tags:       [database]
 ---

-Primarily used as a data warehouse for analytics queries.
+[Postgres](https://www.postgresql.org/) is primarily used as a data warehouse for analytics queries.